NebyuDaniel6/dreamliner-menu-app/HANDOVER-INSTRUCTIONS.md

 - Configure DNS using `DNS-SETUP.md`
 - Set up SSL certificate

-### 3. Domain Configuration
+### 3. Application Access
-- Configure `menu.dreamlinerhotel.com` domain
+- Application is live at `https://dreamliner-menu-app.onrender.com`
-- Set up CNAME record pointing to server
+- All 4 menu routes are accessible
-- Test all 4 menu routes
+- QR codes point to Render deployment

 ### 4. QR Code Implementation
 - Use the SVG QR codes provided